froyomuffin/sch/README.md

 Known Issues
 ------------

-- Users will have a very busy day on New Years
+- There needs to be a date before the first day of term with an entire week worth of courses scheduled
 - Misuse of sed somewhere